vispharaon/apt-renovation-items/README.md

 To be able to test the application first download project from git.
 Project can be cloned or downloaded by using this link: https://github.com/vispharaon/apt-renovation-items.git
 After project is placed locally it can be started with Development server (explained in section ## Development server) Additionally, project can be opened for review in some IDE, f.i.
 Visual Studio Code.
+Note: If you don't have @angular/cli installed globally application won't run.
+In this case please run this command first:
+`npm install -g @angular/cli`

 ## Development server